pun1sh3r/facebot/README.md

 #the Configuration file
 a sample config file has been shared  however the fields above need a bit more of explanation
 gender:

           1 : female
           2 : male
-relationship
+relationship:

           1 : single
-interested
+interested:

           1 : women
           2 : men
+current_city:

+         "facebook id of the city as per facebook"
+hometown:

-current_city : "facebook id of the city as per facebook" hometown : "facebook id of the city as per facebook"
+          "facebook id of the city as per facebook"